Vexera/documentation/docs/FAQ.md

 Last but not least, you should check if you used an `+accessrole` to only allow one role to use the bot.
 If so, add the role to yourself and do `+accessrole disable`.<br/>
 Owners bypass all permissions for Vexera and can use `+accessrole disable` without adding the role to themselves first.

-### Vexera is responding with random or shockingly accurate messages
-This feature is called Cleverbot.
-Vexera uses a 3rd party service which lets you talk with Vexera.<br/>
-To use this, you can either mention Vexera or use the prefix and add a message, for example, `+Hello there!` or `@Vexera#8487 How are you?`.<br/>
-If you wish to disable this feature, please issue the command `+perms deny everyone vexera.cleverbot`

-### Where, why and how to get premium?
+### Where, why and how to get Vexera Premium/Pro?
 If you subscribe for $3/month via Patreon, you get access to all the premium features.<br/>
 If you subscribe for $5/month however, you get access to all premium features **and** Vexera Pro.
 This way you can have two Vexeras in your server!<br/>
 **Important information:** You get the features on every server you **own**!<br/>
 You can find our Patreon [here](https://www.patreon.com/bePatron?c=703870&rid=1291630)!

-### I bought Vexera Premium but the features do not work
+### I bought Vexera Premium/Pro but the features do not work
 Please make sure you actually **own** the server.
 The `Administrator` permission is not enough to activate premium on your server.
 To check if you are the owner of the server, you can go to *Server Settings* → *Members* and search for your name.
 If you have a crown next to your name, you are the owner of the server.
 There can only be a **single** owner.<br/>
 You can transfer your subscription to the server owner in order to activate premium features by using `+transfer @serverowner`.
 Replace `@serverowner` with the mention of the server owner.<br/>
 **Note that this will transfer all perks to this server owner and you will lose access to Vexera Premium on any other servers you own.**<br/>